Women in Senior Leadership

 Associate Chair for Post-Professional Education, Department of Physical Therapy & Human Movement Sciences

-Ana Maria Acosta, PhD, MS, '03 GME, is the associate chair for post-professional education and an associate professor in the Department of Physical Therapy & Human Movement Sciences.
+Ana Maria Acosta, PhD, MS, '03 GME, is the associate chair for post-professional education and a professor in the Department of Physical Therapy & Human Movement Sciences.
 She's also served as director of the department's dual DPT-PhD program.
 Acosta earned her Doctor of Philosophy degree from Case Western Reserve University in 2002 and completed a postdoctoral fellowship at Northwestern in 2003.
 Acosta's background is in electrical and biomedical engineering with specific training and experience in robotics, human biomechanics and movement and rehabilitation science.
 The broad focus of her research is to characterize the mechanisms underlying the loss of independent joint control of the arm, leg and trunk following brain injury due to stroke.
 She has published numerous peer-reviewed articles.

 Norrina Bai Allen, PhD

-Director, Center for Epidemiology & Population Health
+Director, Center for Epidemiology & Population Health; Vice Chair for Research in Preventive Medicine

 Estella M. Alonso, MD